So, what are the best content writing tips for beginners in 2019? Stay tuned…

 When you write content, try to avoid passive sentences.
 In other words, make sure to convey the right message in the simple and present tense.

-On the other hand, when you write is passive form, not only does it seem awkward to read, but also takes a bit longer to understand.
+On the other hand, when you write in the passive form, not only does it seem awkward to read, but also takes a bit longer to understand.
 For example,

 What do you say?